ornao/pp2main/README.md

 | ----------------- | ----------------- | ------------------------------------ | ----------------- |
 | Interactive world map | Click a country on the map | Light up green or red depending on choice | Works as expected |

+# Go in readme file itself or raw data to see rest of readme file is not showing here in preview or github preview for some reason

 <details><summary>Screenshots</summary>
 <img src="assets/docs/readme_screenshots/userstories/correctanswer.png">
 <img src="assets/docs/readme_screenshots/userstories/incorrectanswer.png">

 5. I want 3 guesses only and then to move onto new question